danbev/learning-ai/notes/ggml.md

         ggml_dyn_tallocr_reset(galloc->buf_tallocs[i]);
     }
 ```

 After that we have:
 ```c
     // allocate in hash table
     ggml_gallocr_alloc_graph_impl(galloc, graph, node_buffer_ids, leaf_buffer_ids);
 ```
-And in our case we are only passing in galloc and graph asn both the buffer and leaf
+And in our case we are only passing in galloc and graph and both the buffer and
-ids are null.
+leaf ids are null.
 ```c
 static void ggml_gallocr_alloc_graph_impl(ggml_gallocr_t galloc,
     struct ggml_cgraph * graph, const int * node_buffer_ids, const int * leaf_buffer_ids) {